Inna-Kot/firstProject/README.md

     2. GitHub.
 GitHub is used to store the projects code after being pushed from Git.
     3. Google Fonts.
 Google Fonts was used to import 'Lato', 'Oswald', 'Platypi' fonts into the style.css file which is used on all pages throughout the project.
     4. Hover.css.
 Hover.css was used on all external and internal links to make the website more interactive
     5. YouTube.
-Youtube was used to find inspiration and
+Youtube was used to find inspiration and new interesting technologies that can be added to the site design.
+In particular added backdrop-filter: blur to Header to make it background look more interesting.

 # User Experience (UX)
 ## User Stories